killroy192/prx/README.md

 ## Overview

 PRX implements a privacy-preserving payment system using zero-knowledge proofs.
-The system allows users to make private transactions by proving the validity of their operations without revealing sensitive information like amounts or transaction details.
+The system allows users to make transactions by proving the validity of their operations without revealing sensitive information like amounts.

 ## Architecture